SaruM4N3/LogtimeWidget/README.md

 # Logtime Widget - GNOME Shell Extension

-A GNOME Shell extension that tracks and displays your monthly [translate:logtime] for [translate:42 School] ([translate:Intra42]).
+A GNOME Shell extension that tracks and displays your monthly [translate:logtime] for 42 School ([translate:Intra42]).
 Shows real-time progress towards your monthly hour requirements with visual status indicators.

 ## Screenshots